BIT-SMuRo/Imitation-Learning/README.md

 ## Important Note
-For reproducibility in physical environment, as the joint data is linked to imaging system and Electromagnetic actuation system, it is not possible to run it as it is.
+For reproducibility in physical environment, as the joint data is linked to robot system, it is not possible to run it as it is.

 ## Dependencies
 The code has been tested in Ubuntu 20.04.